VinayK05/My_Notes/Notes_README.md

 **What are route tables in AWS?**
 ---
 A route table contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed.
+* Route tables are the one that defines how to route the traffic within the subnet.

 **Route table concepts**